princeofguilty/ares/README.md

 A linux operating system.
 We recommend Kali Linux 2 or Kali 2016.1 rolling.
 Kali 2 & 2016 support the latest aircrack-ng versions.
 A external wifi card is recommended.

 ## :octocat: Credits
-1. Deltax @FLuX and Fluxion main developer
+1. Deltax @FluX and Fluxion main developer and now ares
 2. Princeofguilty @webpages and some more stuff

 ## Useful links